ekg/mmcur/intro.md

 ![A large industral plume over south Memphis.](memphis-plume.jpg)

+At first, I thought it was [xAI's "Colossus" supercomputer](https://en.wikipedia.org/wiki/Colossus_(supercomputer)).
-The plume is mostly from the Tennessee Valley Authority's Allen Combined Cycle Plant—a [1.1-gigawatt natural gas power plant powering Memphis](https://en.wikipedia.org/wiki/Allen_Combined_Cycle_Plant).
-[xAI's "Colossus" supercomputer](https://en.wikipedia.org/wiki/Colossus_(supercomputer)) sits on the same site.
+However, the plume is mostly from the Tennessee Valley Authority's Allen Combined Cycle Plant—a [1.1-gigawatt natural gas power plant powering Memphis](https://en.wikipedia.org/wiki/Allen_Combined_Cycle_Plant), which sits on the same site.
+Nevertheless, let's take it as a vision of the future that lies on our current development path.

-With 100,000 Nvidia H100 GPUs, it is believed to be the world's largest AI supercomputer.
+With 100,000 Nvidia H100 GPUs, xAI is believed to be the world's largest AI supercomputer.
 It's already drawing around 150 MW and substantial cooling water.
 For now, that's only a fraction of Allen's power footprint, but [xAI's plans call for scaling to a gigawatt in the coming year](https://www.cleanenergy.org/blog/will-memphis-pay-a-price-for-elon-musks-xai-colossus-bait-switch/)—potentially creating its own towering plume of the same scale in the race toward artificial general intelligence.